WhitelistVideo

 YouTube Restricted ModeYouTube SafetyParental ControlsContent FilteringChromebookKids Safety

-TL;DR: YouTube Restricted Mode is a content filter, not a parental control.
-It hides some mature videos using algorithmic detection and community flags, but it misses a lot — it can't filter Shorts effectively, doesn't control which channels kids access, and is easy to bypass.
-YouTube itself says "no filter is 100% accurate."
-For real protection, you need a whitelist-based approach.
+TL;DR: YouTube Restricted Mode is a basic filter, not a full parental control.
+It tries to hide mature videos using algorithms and user reports, but it’s far from perfect.
+It struggles with Shorts, doesn't let you block specific channels, and is incredibly easy for a tech-savvy kid to bypass.
+Even YouTube admits "no filter is 100% accurate."
+If you want actual safety, you need a whitelist.

 3-Minute Quiz